Interested in learning about the Catholic Faith?

 How Do I Become a Catholic?

-RCIA, the Rite of Christian Initiation of Adults, is the process by which adults become members of the Roman Catholic Church.
-It’s a period of study and formation where you learn bout the Catholic faith and prepare yourself to receive the Sacraments that make you a full member of our Catholic community.
+RCIA, the Rite of Christian Initiation of Adults, is the process by which Non-Catholic adults (whether unbaptized or baptized in another Christian denomination) become members of the Roman Catholic Church.
+It is a period of study and formation where adults learn about the Catholic faith and prepare to receive the Sacraments of Initiation (Baptism, Confirmation and the Eucharist) that make them full members of the Catholic Church.
+Additionally, the RCIA process is the avenue through which Catholic adults who have not received all of the Sacraments of Initiation are able to do so.

 - Doctrinal formation, believing with the Church community